Why should I clean my bike chain?

 You’ll know you’ve gotten everything clean if you’re able to rotate the bike chain and you don’t feel any grittiness.
 It should feel smooth and well-oiled as you rotate it.

-Apply lubricant to the bike chain
+How to lube a bike chain

 Bicycle chain lubricant, chain oil, or chain lube keep your chain moving smoothly and prevent rust.
 It’s an important step and luckily it only takes a few minutes.
 First, make sure your bike chain is completely dry.
 You can use an air compressor to double-check that every link is free of water.